ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 | Baseline  | 1.30 s  |       |
 | RTS flags | 1.08 s  | -17 % |

-A look at the ThreadScope output shows that the change has a very noticeable effect of decreasing the number of garbage collections:
+The ThreadScope output shows that the change has a very noticeable effect of decreasing the number of garbage collections:

 [![](../images/speeding-up-sixty/1-f8d4ee7ee0d3d617c6d30401592f5639be60b14a-threadscope.png)](../images/speeding-up-sixty/1-f8d4ee7ee0d3d617c6d30401592f5639be60b14a-threadscope.png)

-Also note that the proportion of time used by the GC went from 20 % to 3 %.
+Also note that the proportion of time used by the GC went from 20 % to 3 %, which seems good to me.

 ## Optimisation 2: A couple of Rock library improvements

 [Rock](https://github.com/ollef/rock) is a library that's used to implement query-based compilation in Sixty.
-I made two improvements to it to get these timings:
+I made two improvements to, that made Sixty almost twice as fast:

 |           | Time    | Delta |
 |-----------|--------:|------:|